 As part of our Equal Opportunities Policy and Procedure, Cobalt strives to understand all potential modern slavery risks related to the business.

 Cobalt recognises that it has a responsibility to take a robust approach to slavery and human trafficking and is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensure that its supply chains are free from slavery and human trafficking.

 New Modern Slavery Act 2015 Statement for 2020

 The organisational structure of Cobalt Recruitment (referred to as “The Company”) comprises of offices in five (5) different countries.

 Cobalt Recruitment is controlled by a Board of Directors.
 Cobalt Recruitment’s Head Office is located in London, with other UK offices located in London and Manchester.
-It also has offices overseas in Singapore, Germany, New Zealand and USA.
+It also has offices overseas in Germany and USA.

 Cobalt Recruitment considers that modern slavery encompasses: